kirtipatel176/summer_intenship2025_d23it176/README.md

 **13/05/2025** – Attended onboarding session with HR and mentors.
 Participated in the first **formal HR meeting**, where the internship structure, expectations, and weekly review process were explained.
 **14/05/2025** – Set up the full development environment, created GitHub repository, and initialized the React project using Vite and TailwindCSS.
+**15/05/2025** – Implemented routing using React Router and created base components for the UI.